ahaque2/MOOC-discussion-classification-using-NLP/README.txt

-Requirements (You need to have following to run this code in any environment)
+Requirements (You need to have the following to run this code in any environment)

 Python 3.0 or above (https://docs.python.org/3/installing/)
 NLTK (https://www.nltk.org/install.html) -  NLTK is a leading platform for building Python programs to work with human language data